dN/dx Reconstruction with Deep Learning for High-Granularity TPCs: Conclusion and Outlook

 By evaluating both the classification and \gls{pid} performances, we find that the \gls{gpt} model achieves superior results.
 Compared with the traditional truncated mean method, the \gls{gpt} model serves as a substantially more powerful classifier, delivering higher accuracy and F1-score.
 The $K/\pi$ separation power improves by approximately 10\% (5\%) to 20\% (15\%) in the momentum interval from 5 to 20~\gev\ when using dot-product (subtraction) operators.
 Relative to the conventional \dEdx\ method for the current-generation detector, the improvement is even larger, reaching nearly 50\%.

 Looking ahead, several aspects require further study.
 First, the \gls{gpt} model itself still needs optimization in terms of network architecture and hyperparameters.
 Second, in this work the model was trained on a fix-angle sample; future studies should extend the training to much larger and more diverse datasets.
 This will also necessitate improving the computational efficiency of the model to enable large-scale training.
+Moreover, as with any supervised-learning approach, the performance of the model depends on the consistency between the training data and the data it is applied to.
+Periodic retraining and calibration with real data will be essential to maintain robustness against systematic effects such as spacial inhomogeneities in detector response, time variations in TPC operating conditions, and field distortions induced by ion backflow.

 The ultimate goal of this study is to access the feasibility of \gls{pid} performance using the \dNdx\ method.
-To this end, further validation against detector R\&D is essential.
+To this end, further validation against real detectors is essential.
 For the \gls{cepc} \gls{tpc}, two TPC prototypes have already been designed.
 Beam tests are planned to evaluate their performance and provide experimental validation of the high-granularity readout approach.
 One such beam test has scheduled at Deutsches Elektronen-Synchrotron (DESY)~\cite{diener2019desy}, within the LCTPC Collaboration and the CERN R\&D Collaboration on gaseous detector (DRD1)~\cite{colaleo2024drd1}.

 \acknowledgments This research was funded by National Natural Science Foundation of China (NSFC) under Contract Nos.
 12475200 and Nos.
 12475192.
 We sincerely thank Tianchi Zhao for the helpful discussions and his valuable suggestions.